-Cabazitaxel can offer an advantage in certain patientsMay 29th, 2012 in Cancer
+Cabazitaxel can offer an advantage in certain patientsMay 29, 2012 in Medicine & Health / Cancer

 Cabazitaxel (trade name: Jevtana) has been approved since March 2011 in men with metastatic prostate cancer who no longer respond to conventional therapy with hormone blockers and have already been pre-treated with the cytostatic drug docetaxel.
 In an early benefit assessment pursuant to the "Act on the Reform of the Market for Medicinal Products" (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined whether cabazitaxel offers an added benefit compared with the present standard therapy.